CoreMedia/coremedia-studio-hub/documentation/Tutorial.md

 The empty example module already contains the classes that are required when implementing a new connector.
 In this step, we implement the minimal set of methods so that we get visual feedback of the connector in the Studio.
-This section shows you how to implement the Studio Hub classes to integrate you own external system.
+This section shows you how to implement the Content Hub classes to integrate you own external system.

 ### ConnectorService Implementation